Events and recurring karaoke nights

 This generation happens automatically.
 Nobody has to create each Wednesday by hand.
 The system reads the schedule and produces the dates.

-Cancelling dates vs. ending a recurring karaoke night
+Marking a date "not happening" vs. ending a recurring karaoke night

 These are different actions with different effects: